Adeshina3002/ALX-PRECOURSE/README.md

-This is a an introduction to Git and Github
+This is a an introduction to Git and Github\n
 This is the second line